Is Rising Student Debt Harming the U.S. Economy?

 Who owes it?

-About half of the outstanding student debt was owed by borrowers who attended two- or four-year colleges or universities, as of May 2022, according to the Washington Post; the rest was from graduate school borrowers.
-While the majority of students graduate with less than $20,000 in debt, a small portion of borrowers hold an outsize share of student debt.
-More than one-third of the total debt is held by the 7 percent of borrowers who owe more than $100,000.
+Roughly one in five Americans holds student debt.
+Most students graduate with around $30,000 in loans, but a small portion of borrowers hold an outsize share of student debt.
+More than one-third of the total debt is held by the 7 percent of borrowers who owe more than $100,000, according to the Washington Post.
 However, borrowers with smaller amounts of debt often have a more difficult time repaying their loans, as higher debt from graduate or professional degrees can pay off with much higher incomes.
 Students who do not complete their degrees often struggle the most; their default rate is three times higher than those who graduate.

 More on: